Identifying and Correcting Label Noise for Robust GNNs via Influence Contradiction: Methodology

 \subsection{Optimization against Noisy Labels}

 Depending on the proposed noise cleaning for noisily labeled nodes and pseudo-labeling for abundant unlabeled nodes, we utilize the cross-entropy loss to guide the model training, i.e., at the $t$-th epoch, the training is optimized by: where $\{\p_i^{(t)}, i=1,\ldots, N\}$ are the classifier's softmax-based predictions of all nodes in the $t$-th epoch.
 After converging, we make predictions on the unlabeled nodes in $\cV_{\text{U}}$ based on the node representations $\Z_{\text{U}}$.
-The optimization process is summarized in Algorithm \ref{alg:algorithm} in the Appendix \ref{sec::pseudo-code}.
+Moreover, we follow \citet{dai2021nrgnn} and incorporate a reconstruction objective based on negative sampling to better achieve robust classification against noise and with limited labels.
+The complexity analysis is provided in Appendix \ref{sec::complex} and the optimization process is summarized in Algorithm \ref{alg:algorithm} of Appendix \ref{sec::pseudo-code}.

-\textbf{Complexity Analysis.} Assume the edge number is $E$ and the iteration number in fitting GMM is $T$.
-We compute the ICSs in $O(EN+NL+L^3)$ time.
-Since $L\ll N$, the process does not consume too much time.
-Based on ICSs, the complexities of training GMM, label cleaning, and calculating loss are $O(LT)$, $O(CN)$, and $O(CN)$, respectively.
-Hence, the overall complexity of ICGNN is $O(EN+L^3+CN)$, which scales linearly with the sample size.